 - Additional traumatic injuries may be present such as fractured bones (especially in the face and head)

-The veterinarian will perform a physical examination which will include a thorough ophthalmological (eye) examination to evaluate the extent of the injury and assess the cat’s overall physical condition.
-A fluorescein stain may be placed in the eye to look for corneal ulcers.
+The veterinarian will perform a physical examination which will include a thorough ophthalmological (eye) evaluation the extent of the injury and assess the cat’s overall physical condition.

 Treatment depends on the condition of the eye and surrounding tissues.
 Upon presentation, the veterinarian will apply topical antibiotic drops and lubricant to the exposed globe.
 It will be necessary to stabilise the cat and treat life-threatening injuries first.